 Professional Organizations: ACVIM, AVMA, AAHA, VCS, CCVMA

 “I chose the field of oncology because I get to work with some of the most devoted and compassionate pet owners, helping them make the best decision for their animal’s cancer.
 This is an often satisfying aspect of a sometimes frustrating specialty.
 Often times, I can provide some hope, when none is expected.
 Although most of my patients are never cured of their cancer, they typically obtain good quality of life for the remainder of their time.”

 Carl Koehler, DVM

-Education: Graduated from University of California, Davis School of Veterinary Medicine in 1998. completed rotating internship in 1999 at the California Animal Hospital in West Los Angeles.
+Education: Graduated from University of California, Davis School of Veterinary Medicine in 1998.
+Completed rotating internship in 1999 at the California Animal Hospital in West Los Angeles.
 Completed a surgical internship in 2001 from Gulf Coast Veterinary Specialists in Houston, Texas.
-Completed a small animal surgical
+Completed a small animal surgical residency.

 Personal Interests: Biking, hiking and most outdoor activities.